 Let’s face it.
 Everyone loves a great deal.
 By featuring the Restaurant Week prix fixe, you are extending value to your current customers and new customers.

 A perception of increased value in tandem with sustained quality always triggers additional engagement on review pages and social media.
-Customers satisfied with their deal and wanting to brag about their dining experience seldom hesitate to complete a check-in via Foursquare, and they are quite frequently tempted to brag by posting photos of their plates on their social profiles such as Facebook and Google+, and via popular socially focused review sites like Yelp.
+Customers satisfied with their deal and wanting to brag about their dining experience seldom hesitate to complete a check-in via Foursquare, and they are quite frequently tempted to brag by posting photos of their plates on their social profiles such as Facebook, and via popular socially focused review sites like Yelp and Google My Business.
 Restaurants participating in Restaurant Week report a significant increase in the quality and quantity of reviews received.

 Increased Customers Walking Through Your Doors